-Although women are cautioned against eating sushi and other raw seafood (such as sashimi, oysters, clams, and mussels) when pregnant, there is no need to forgo this seafood when breastfeeding.
+Although women are cautioned against eating sushi and other raw seafood (such as sashimi, oysters, clams, and mussels) when pregnant, there is no need to forgo this type of seafood when breastfeeding.
 Sushi can be a part of a well-balanced diet.
 Be sure the sushi, sashimi, or other raw seafood you consume is fresh, and follow the seafood recommendations for breastfeeding mothers issued by the Food and Drug Administration (FDA) and Environmental Protection Agency (EPA).
 Be selective about which fish you choose and how much of it you eat.

 - Limit white (albacore) tuna to no more than 6 ounces per week.
 Other canned tuna isn’t limited.